4D Printing: The Future of Manufacturing

 • Cost of materials involved: The cost of smart materials is also a major challenge faced by 4D printing.
 Materials used in this technology are not easily available, making the material expensive and limiting research opportunities.

-As cost and availability of materials is the major obstacle for this technology, it also presents an opportunity for suppliers and OEMs to provide new low-cost materials and a new type of printers to accommodate new materials and assist in even more complex designing.
+As cost and availability of materials are the major obstacles for this technology, it also presents an opportunity for suppliers and OEMs to provide new low-cost materials and a new type of printer to accommodate new materials and assist in even more complex designing.

 How Can Ingenious Help You In Exploring These Opportunities?